 As much as I loved the BMW R1200S, I sold mine.
 (Here are the details from when I put it up for sale — but it’s now sold.)

 In a nutshell, it was beautiful to look at, and enjoyable to ride.
-It was my my introduction to sport bikes and it showed me just how much I could like them.
+It was my introduction to sport bikes and it showed me just how much I could like them.
 It gave me a taste and I wanted more!

 But on the other hand, the R1200S always seemed a little too “gentlemanly” for me.
 It just didn’t have the buckets of character I was hoping for from it.
 Other motorcycles like the Ducatis I owned absolutely roared, whereas the R1200S had a purr.

 In the end, there’s an acid test for any motorcycle I own — how much I hate to see it leave.
 When I saw my Ducati Monster 900 leave I nearly shed a tear.
 But when my R1200S left in the hands of the right owner, I thought “it’s going to a better place”.
+(He has since emailed me with photos from track days and with praise for the bike… it really did go to a better place.)

 It’s not to say I don’t miss its gentle character.
 I’ll have that again in the future.
 But for now, I want to ride something more raucous.